 Jama Masjid also known as Masjid-i-Jahan-Numa is right in the center of Old Delhi and is the perfect showcase of the rustic charm that the city.
 Jama Masjid is one of the largest mosques in India constructed by Shah Jahan, the Mughal Emperor.
 Jama Masjid has many replicas with the same names across the country but none so grand.

 Jama Masjid is an architecture to behold when over 25000 people pray together on the occasion of Eid.
 A courtyard this huge took the efforts of over 5000 workers to construct the monument.

 The mosque comprises three highly decorated gates, two 40-meter-high minarets, and four towers.
 The mosque is constructed of white marble and red sandstone.
 One should definitely head to the top of the minaret for amazing views of Delhi.
 Visitors have to wear a robe before entering the mosque.

 Timings: 7 am to Noon,1:30 pm to 6:30 pm.
-Note: Tourists not allowed during prayer hours
+Note: Tourists are not allowed during prayer hours

 Entry fees: INR 35 for Indian nationals and INR 300 for foreigners (Photography charges are extra INR 300)

 Related Read: The Perfect 3 days Jaipur Itinerary

 After visiting Jama Masjid, head to the Red Fort, the place from which India’s Prime Minister addresses the nation on Independence Day.
 Also known as Lal Qila locally, Red Fort is a UNESCO World Heritage Site and one of the must-visit tourist places in Delhi, which was also built by Shah Jahan in 1639 and housed Mughal rulers for 200 years until the British took over.